-Prior to exploring the ECS main concepts, we should address the object-oriented programming (OOP) pattern and some of the issues related to it.
-That's because the current state of Unreal Engine's user-level API is basically OOP-based.
-Even the actor's component model is somewhat limited and is mostly static in nature.
-It really shouldn't be confused with a data-oriented approach we're presenting you with.
+Prior to discussing some ECS concepts, we have address the object-oriented programming (OOP) and its issues, since the current state of Unreal Engine's user-level API is basically OOP-based.
+The actor's component model is also kind of limited and is mostly static in nature.